Paleo Pumpkin Banana Muffins

 Preheat oven to 375°F (190°C).
 Line a standard 12-cup muffin tin with parchment liners or lightly grease.

-Add flours, baking soda, salt, and spices.
-Stir until just combined — don’t overmix.
+Add dry ingredients: Stir in flours, baking soda, salt, and spices until just combined to avoid overmixing.

-Bake for 30–35 minutes, or until a toothpick inserted in the center comes out mostly clean.
-If still soft, bake in 3–5 minute increments.
+Bake: 30–35 minutes, or until a toothpick inserted in the center comes out mostly clean.
+If still soft, bake in 3–5-minute increments.

-Let muffins cool in the tin for 5 minutes, then transfer to a wire rack.
-They’ll firm up as they cool.
+Cool: Let muffins rest in the tin for 5 minutes, then transfer to a wire rack.
+They’ll firm as they cool.

-Sprinkle pumpkin seeds on top before baking for crunch and added zinc (immune support).
+Sprinkle pumpkin seeds on top before baking for crunch, extra minerals, and added zinc (immune support).